etoews/etoews.github.io/_posts/2022-01-12-diagramming-is-a-solved-problem.md

         1. Fill in the properties however you like
         1. Check "Include a copy of my diagram"
         1. Click Export
+1. Either way, name the file as `{filename}.drawio.png` so people know it's editable with draw.io.

 You now have a diagram that can be displayed anywhere and easily edited.